ONS-Innovation/keh-digital-landscape/README.md

 Backend tests are run with PyTest (Python).
 To run the tests, refer to the [README.md](/testing/backend/README.md) in the `/testing/backend/` folder.

 Frontend (accessibility) tests are run with Playwright and AxeCore (JS).
 To run the tests, refer to the [README.md](/testing/frontend/README.md) in the `/testing/frontend/` folder.
 In the same [README.md](/testing/frontend/README.md#ui-tests), other UI frontend tests are run with Playwright.
-The tests are also part of the Github Actions under Frontend Tests.
+The tests are also part of the GitHub Actions under "Frontend Tests".

 ## Linting